5 Veggies to Take Root in Your Diet + One Surprise Ingredient

 What is a vegetable?

-When we taste them, most of us can identify a fruit versus a vegetable, but few of us can actually explain the difference.
+When we taste them, most of us can identify fruits versus veggies, but few of us can actually explain the difference.

 A fruit contains seeds and develops from the flower of a plant, while a vegetable comes from other parts of the plant and consists of roots, stems or leaves.
 Fruits are usually sweet and used in desserts or juices.
 Veggies have a milder flavor and make great side dishes.

-There are some commonly considered vegetables that are technically fruits including tomatoes, avocados, pumpkins, zucchini, olives and peppers.
+There are some commonly considered veggies that are technically fruits including tomatoes, avocados, pumpkins, zucchini, olives and peppers.

 The tasty tomato